junxit/us-congress-bills-111/metadata.md

 - 2009-03-11 — Mr. Skelton moved to suspend the rules and agree to the resolution.
 - 2009-03-11 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 119). (text: CR H3297)
 - 2009-03-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 119).(text: CR H3297)
+- 2009-03-12 — Received in the Senate and referred to the Committee on the Judiciary.